WTAP-TV: News operation

 After Gray Television bought WSAZ, there were rumors WTAP would scrap its news operation and simulcast newscasts from that station.
 WSAZ has long been available on cable in Parkersburg and its local newscasts, also among the highest-rated in the country, have always covered Parkersburg.
 However, Gray itself never considered shuttering WTAP's news department.
 In addition to WTAP's strong ratings performance, many of WTAP and WSAZ's stablemates are fairly close to each other while operating independently.

 At some point in time after adding Fox, WTAP-DT2 began offering a 30-minute prime time newscast.
 Known as Fox Parkersburg News at 10, the weeknight show mirrors local news seen on the main channel, except for slightly different graphics and unique features.
 The station became the first outlet in West Virginia to upgrade newscasts to high definition on May 29, 2011.
 In addition to its main studios, WTAP operates a bureau in Marietta, Ohio.
-Unlike most NBC affiliates in the Eastern Time Zone, the station does not air a full two-hour weekday morning show, half-hour newscast weeknights at 5:30 p.m. or local news Sunday nights at 6:00 p.m.